-In April 2021, the Compensation Committee engaged Willis Towers to conduct a competitive assessment of long-term incentive compensation ("LTI") plan design elements and value for senior management.
-The Committee requested the assessment in order to evaluate our current LTI plan with regard to the alignment with competitive market practices for similar utility companies, as well as to analyze the potential separation of long-term and short-term performance incentive metrics.
-The assessment included a review of general LTI plan design features including LTI awards (e.g., restricted stock, restricted stock units and cash), performance metrics, and vesting provisions, as well as senior management benchmarking and a market gap assessment.
-The Committee elected to take no formal action with regard to the LTI plan in 2021, but it is anticipated that further evaluation and development will be undertaken in 2022.
+In April 2021, the Compensation Committee engaged Willis Towers to conduct a competitive assessment of long-term incentive compensation ("LTI") program design elements and value for senior management.
+The Committee requested the assessment in order to evaluate our current LTI program with regard to the alignment with competitive market practices for similar utility companies, as well as to analyze the potential separation of long-term and short-term performance incentive metrics.
+The assessment included a review of general LTI program design features including LTI awards (e.g., restricted stock, restricted stock units and cash), performance metrics, and vesting provisions, as well as senior management benchmarking and a market gap assessment.
+The Committee continued to further evaluate and develop the LTI program features, process and administration details with the assistance of Willis Towers and management in 2022, and approved a new LTI program in January 2023 with an effective date of January 1, 2023.
+For additional information on the transition of our equity compensation awards under the Stock Plan in 2022, see the section entitled Elements of Compensation - New Long-Term Equity Incentive Compensation Program of this proxy statement.

-See the section entitled Compensation - Compensation Discussion and Analysis for additional information on the comprehensive compensation analysis prepared by Willis Towers in 2019 and the Committee's work in 2019 regarding compensation-related matters for both the 2020 and 2021 compensation years.
+See the section entitled Compensation - Compensation Discussion and Analysis for additional information on the comprehensive compensation analysis prepared by Willis Towers in 2019 and the Committee's work in 2019 regarding compensation-related matters for the 2020, 2021 and 2022 compensation years.

-In 2021, we incurred total expenses of \$142,778 for services rendered by Willis Towers.
-The services were approved by the Compensation Committee as part of the Willis Towers 2021 engagement.
+In 2022, we incurred total expenses of \$36,287 for services rendered by Willis Towers.
+The services were approved by the Compensation Committee as part of the Willis Towers 2022 engagement.

 In addition, we requested and received information from Willis Towers to assist the Committee in determining whether its work raised any conflict of interest.
-Based on the responses provided by Willis Towers in its completed Conflict of Interest Questionnaire, there were no conflicts of interest in 2021.
+Based on the responses provided by Willis Towers in its completed Conflict of Interest Questionnaire, there were no conflicts of interest in 2022.